 Engage in activities that involve math solving problems

 This is a nice way to help kids with math indirectly.
 Playing math games, for instance, enables students to start enjoying math.
 Games like chess, cribbage, dominoes, and checkers can help kids improve their math skills.
-You can also read books that involve math.
-Such books enable kids to make clear connections between math and real-life problems.
-For instance, you can read a book where characters use math to solve problems.
+Math books for children that indirectly use math are another best option to enable kids to make clear connections between math and real-life problems.
 Examples of such books include The King’s Commissioner by Aileen Friedman and Socrates, The Three Little Pigs by Tuyosi Mori, and One Hundred Angry Ants by Ellinor J. Princes.

 Don’t rely on your math skills only